Sky Captain and the World of Tomorrow: Pre-production

 Avnet and Conran spent two years working on the screenplay, which included numerous genre-related references and homages, and developing a working relationship.
 Then, the producer took the script and the trailer and began approaching actors.
 In order to protect Conran's vision, Avnet decided to shoot the movie independently with a lot of his own money.
 The producer realized that "the very thing that made this film potentially so exciting for me, and I think for an audience, was the personal nature of it and the singularity of the vision, which would never succeed and never survive the development process within a studio."

-Avnet convinced Aurelio De Laurentiis to finance the film without a distribution deal (Paramount Pictures would later acquire worldwide distribution rights to the film).
+Avnet convinced Aurelio De Laurentiis, through his company Filmauro, to finance the film without a distribution deal (Paramount Pictures would later acquire worldwide distribution rights to the film).
 Nine months before filming, Avnet had Conran meet the actors and begin rehearsals in an attempt to get the shy filmmaker out of his shell.
 Avnet set up a custom digital effects studio with a blue screen soundstage in an abandoned building in Van Nuys, California.
 A group of almost 100 digital artists, modelers, animators, and compositors created multi-layered 2D and 3D backgrounds for the live action footage yet to be filmed.

 The entire movie was sketched out via hand-drawn storyboards and then re-created as computer-generated 3D animatics with all of the 2D background photographs digitally painted to resemble the 1939 setting.
 With the animatics as a guide, grids were created to map camera and actor movements with digital characters standing in for the real actors.
 The grids were made into actual maps on the blue screen stage floor to help the actors move around invisible scenery.

 Ten months before Conran made the movie with his actors, he shot it entirely with stand-ins in Los Angeles and then created the whole movie in animatics so that the actors had an idea of what the film would look like and where to move on the soundstage.
 To prepare for the film, Conran had his cast watch old movies, such as Lauren Bacall in To Have and Have Not (1944) for Paltrow's performance and The Thin Man (1934) for the relationship between Nick and Nora that was to be echoed in the one between Joe and Polly.
 Avnet constantly pushed for room in this meticulously designed movie for the kind of freedom the actors needed, like being able to move around on the soundstage.